log2bits/ray-vox/README.md

 ## Leaf Node (12 bytes)

 ```
-occ_lo       u32   // occupancy mask bits 0..31
-occ_hi       u32   // occupancy mask bits 32..63
+occ_mask    u64   // bit i set: cell i has a voxel
 mat_offset  u32   // bit offset into chunk's materials array
 ```

 - One mask is enough.
-A leaf node's cells are voxels, so the mask is just occupancy.
+A leaf node’s cells are voxels, so the mask is just occupancy.
 - Cell `i` reads from: `mat_offset + popcount_below(occ_mask, i) * mat_width`.
 - Leaves only exist for partially-occupied regions where cells actually differ.
 - Uniform regions are stored as a `filled` cell on the parent instead.
 No node, one material entry.